Pumpkin Vegan Cornbread Muffins (Perfect with Chili)

 Which cornmeal is best for muffins?

-I prefer a medium grind cornmeal for best texture, but any kind of ground cornmeal will work in these muffins.
+I prefer a medium grind cornmeal for best texture, but any kind of ground cornmeal will work in these pumpkin cornbread muffins.
 If you are using a larger grind, then you may need to add more liquid if the muffin batter becomes too thick.

 How many muffins does this make?